 Successful testing certifies to EPA regulations as authorized under Section 608 of the Clean Air Act.
 Upon successful test completion, students will receive a certificate of completion and a wallet card indicating certification approval.

 • Type I is for technicians who primarily service household appliances with less than 5 pounds of refrigerant including refrigerators, room air conditioners, packaged terminal heat pumps, vending machines, and drinking water coolers.

 • Type II is for technicians who install and service systems that use a high pressure refrigerant such as HCFC 22 including split system air conditioners.

 • Type III is for technicians who install and service systems that use a low pressure refrigerant such as CFC 11

 • Universal certification for work on all systems including the first three types.

 PLEASE FILL OUT ALL INFORMATION WHEN REGISTERING - WE NEED YOUR MAILING ADDRESS TO SEND OUT STUDY GUIDE.
 PLEASE STUDY IT AND BRING IT WITH YOU ON THE DAY OF YOUR EXAM!
 THERE WILL BE A REVIEW OF MATERIAL AND THEN YOU WILL TAKE THE EXAM THE SAME DAY.

-The S2 License Exam Prep Seminar is an essential two-day review presented for technicians who will be undergoing their S2 unlimited heating, piping, and cooling journeyperson license testing.
-Information regarding State of CT Occupational Licensing Testing and suggested reference materials can be found on PSI Exams Online at https://candidate.psiexams.com/ Bring your code books to the exam prep!!!
+The S2/D2 License Exam Prep Seminar is an essential two-day review presented for technicians who will be undergoing their S2 or D2 heating, piping, and cooling journeyperson license testing.
+Information regarding State of CT Occupational Licensing Testing and suggested reference materials can be found on PSI Exams Online at https://www.psiexams.com Bring your code books to the exam prep!!!
 Please arrive 10 minutes early!